GPK FROM FRANCE

 Over the years there have been dozens of books and magazines released in France containing Les Crados, however, to the surprise of almost everyone, new Les Crados magazines appeared on store shelves in France in April 2017.
-To date there have been two releases, but if they stay popular there is no reason to doubt that more are to follow!
+To date there have been three releases, but if they stay popular there is no reason to doubt that more are to follow!
 And even though they are technically not an 'album', they seem to fit nicely with previously issued albums from France as they contain cards, advertisements, and information about Les Crados

 Often times countries would release Garbage Pail Kid-themed merchandise with their sticker sets.
 These products varied greatly in terms of quality, but they are typically some of the most sought-after pieces to collect.